 The Principal will follow the current regulations of the Department of Health concerning readmission of pupils who have had an infectious disease.
 In the case of minor accidents or illnesses the supervising teachers will deal with the matter.
 There is a suitable First Aid Kit containing adequate materials for such minor mishaps.

-Parents who withdraw their child during the day for sickness or other appointments are requested to sign the child out in the appropriate book in the Administration Office.
+Parents who withdraw their child during the day for sickness or other appointments are requested to sign the child out in the Administration Office.

 Please note the following: